Duplex aarviki

 Duplex aarviki is a moth of the family Erebidae first described by Michael Fibiger in 2008.
 It is known from north and north-west Sumatra, southern West Malaysia and south-western Thailand.

 Adults have been found in February, June and July, suggesting multiple generations per year.
 The habitat consists of lowland forests.

 The wingspan is 7.5-9.5 mm.
-The forewing is relatively narrow, with a bright, ovoid, yellow reniform stigma.
-All crosslines are present and black.
-The antemedial line is prominent, sharply angled subcostally, then slightly curving.
-The postmedial and subterminal lines are also prominent and slightly waved.
-The terminal line is marked by tight black interveinal spots.
-The hindwing is dark grey, without a discal spot.
-The underside of the forewing is dark grey and the underside of the hindwing is light grey, with a discal spot.